scalatra/scalatra-website/getting-started/installation.md

 ----

-## 2. Install conscript, and giter8
+## 2. Install conscript and giter8

 Once you're sure you've got Java installed, you will need to download a few other utilities.